Profile

 About Me:

-I am a researcher in Environmental Sciences, my work is focused on understanding permafrost (=frozen ground) in the Arctic.
+I am a researcher in Environmental Sciences, my work is focused on understanding permafrost (=frozen ground) in the Arctic and seagrass meadows in the Maldives.

 I like being outdoors, climbing, and reading books.